Investing for the future with Dollar Cost Averaging

 In order to secure the funds necessary to be able to enjoy the retirement we desire and to provide the highest standards of education we can for our loved ones, careful, wise and diligent investment is key.

-So what of Dollar Cost Averaging?
 The principle is that sound stocks and organisations gain value over time, even if during that time there are intense swings in those markets.
 It assumes, and in most cases quite correctly, that in the long term the value of stocks and organisations will always be higher.

 By investing smaller amounts on a regular basis over time, rather than approaching the financial markets with a one-off lump sum, the investor will have an overall higher value return.